sugoiJS/server/README.md

         });

 This call will return http.Server instance which can be use for setting app variables, socket server and more.

+## Policies

+@sugoi/server use @sugoi/core policies and supply predefined policies.

+Further information on the [@sugoi/core package documentation](https://sugoijs.com/#/documentation/core/index)

+### RequestSchemaPolicy

+    /**
+     *  paramSchema         - req.params
+     *  queryParamSchema    - req.query
+     *  bodySchema          - req.body
+     *  headersSchema       - req.headers
+     **/
+    RequestSchemaPolicy(paramSchema?: TComparableSchema,queryParamSchema?: TComparableSchema,bodySchema?: TComparableSchema,headersSchema?: TComparableSchema)

+The `RequestSchemaPolicy` decorator use for validate the request is using a valid schema for params\queryParams\body\headers.

+In case null will pass the value won't be checked.

 ## Documentation